cheng-tan/vowpalwabbit.github.io/_guides/getting_started.md

 The default learning rate is `0.5` with current default update (`--normalized --invariant --adaptive`).

 If the data is noisy, you need a larger data-set or multiple passes to predict well.
-For massive data-sets, the learning rate decays to `0` by default.
+For massive data-sets, the learning rate decays towards `0` by default.

 **Use** `-l rate` to adjust the learning rate up or down.